Information for Applying to Elementary/Middle School Options

 How are students selected for admission?

-Acceptance into magnet programs is based on a random selection process.
-Every effort will be made to provide parents notification of their child's enrollment status by March 31.
+Acceptance into magnet/choice programs is based on a random selection process.
+Every effort will be made to provide parents notification of their child's enrollment status by March 11, 2022.
 Applicants who are not selected in the initial process due to lack of space will placed in a waiting pool and maybe offered the opportunity to enroll later in the year, if space becomes available.
-If no space becomes available during the year, those in the waiting pool must reapply the following year if they still wish to attend the magnet school.
+If no space becomes available during the year, those in the waiting pool must reapply the following year if they still wish to attend the magnet/choice school.

-GCS will make a reasonable effort to provide transportation for magnet students who are county residents.
+GCS will make a reasonable effort to provide transportation for magnet/choice students who are county residents.